programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 Notice that we need to drill down several levels into the metadata object to get the sequence object, which we can iterate over.

 The two exceptions I want to catch are `KeyError`, which occurs when the page does not have an page-level features associated with it and `TypeError`, which occurs when the `pseq` field for the page is for some reason non-numeric and thus cannot be cast to an `int`.
 If something goes wrong with a page, we just `continue` on to the next one.
-The idea is to get all the good data we can.
-Not to clean up inconsistencies or gaps in the item metadata.
+The idea is to get all the good data we can, not to clean up inconsistencies or gaps in the item metadata.

 Since it involves file I/O, the process for geting the page list in IA is more complicated.
 Through the API, we first look around for different available files and see that the one we want is called "Abbyy GZ," where GZ refers to a compression utility.
 These files, even when compressed, can easily be hundreds of megabytes in size!
 If there is an Abbyy file for the volume, we get its name and then download it.
 The `ia.download()` call uses some helpful parameters to ignore the request if the file already exists and to download it as a flat file.
 That is, without first creating a subdirectory named for the item.
 We can download the Abbyy file to the current working directory since we are going to delete it as soon as we have parsed it.